This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Fostering or adopting a child with cerebral palsy means taking on these challenges and being prepared to provide the extra guidance, support, and treatments needed to give that child the best life possible.

 Treatment for cerebral palsy varies depending on an individual child’s needs and limitations, but it always begins with a plan.
-You will need to consult with a pediatrician, medical specialists, therapists, educational professionals, and others to come up with a treatment plan for your child’s particular needs.
+You will need to consult with a pediatrician, medical specialists, therapists, educational professionals, and others to develop a treatment plan for your child’s particular needs.

 A treatment plan may include medical interventions, such as medications to treat complications and symptoms and surgeries to correct deformities or release stiff muscles to help your child move better and with less pain.